-Standard SPI masters communicate with slaves using the serial clock (SCK), master out, slave in (MOSI), master in, slave out (MISO), and chip select (CS) lines.
+Standard SPI masters communicate with slaves using the serial clock (SCK), master out, slave in (MOSI), master in, slave out (MISO), and chip select (CS) lines as shown in Figure 47.
 The SCK, MOSI, and MISO signals can be shared by slaves, whereas each slave has a unique CS line.
 During an SPI transfer, data is simultaneously transmitted and received.
 The serial clock line synchronizes shifting and sampling of the information on the two serial data lines.